H3LL0WORLD/diemaschine/README.md

 # diemaschine
 Find anyone on public webcams, found with shodan.

-the project is inspired by an [article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.lvd4mq590 "test") by Medium
+the project is inspired by an [article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78#.lvd4mq590 "test") written by Medium

 in the diemaschine.py script are four important functions:
 shodan_search: searches shodan.io for public cams and adds link-parts to the ip, so detect_faces can use them.